 No, the AlpsPass or MagicPass are not valid at Oeschinensee .
 You have the option of purchasing a season ticket for the winter season (CHF 100.- for adults, CHF 50.- for children).
 This offer is only available at the ticket office at the valley station.

-No. The Kandersteg ski region is no longer a partner of the IG Skiregion Adelboden-Lenk (IGSAL).
-It is possible to buy a season connection ticket Adelboden-Lenk for the Oeschinensee: children CHF 23.- adults CHF 46.- exclusively at the ticket office at the valley station.
-Incl.
-Sunnbühl: CHF 80.-/40.-.
+No. The Kandersteg ski region is no longer a partner of IG Skiregion Adelboden-Lenk (IGSAL).
+It is possible to purchase a season pass for Adelboden-Lenk for Oeschinensee: children CHF 23, adults CHF 46, exclusively at the ticket office at the valley station.

 We provide unique and unforgettable moments in the imposing mountain world in front of the Blüemlisalp massif.